microsoft/TemplateStudio/CONTRIBUTING.md

 New files can be contributed to the base Project template by adding them to the composition template following the folder structure of the base Project template.

-Another staple of composition templates are merge post actions.
+Another staple of composition templates are [merge post actions](https://github.com/microsoft/CoreTemplateStudio/blob/dev/docs/templates.md#merge-post-action).
 Merge post actions are what allow you to modify existing files in the template.
-For example, if you want to add or remove properties from the base Project template .csproj file, you can do so in the composition template with a post action applied to the .csproj file.
+For example, if you want to add or remove properties from the base Project template .csproj file, you can do so in the composition template with a merge post action applied to the .csproj file.

 Merge post actions on a file are defined by adding a file to the composition template with the same name as the original file but with a _postaction suffix before the file extension (e.g. `Param_ProjectName_postaction.csproj`).

-Merge post action files use pattern matching and special syntax to identify a location within the original file and then either add or remove content at that location.
+Merge post action files use pattern matching and special comments to identify a location within the original file and then either add or remove content at that location.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">